rockbruno/RouterService/README.md

 }
 ```

-iOS Target 3: The concrete `Profile` that we have created before, but now also depending on `ProfileInterface`:
+Now, at the concrete `Profile` target, we can define a `ProfileRouteHandler` that connects it to the `ProfileFeature`.

 ```swift
 import ProfileInterface